jaabari/jaabari/README.md

-Hi, I'm Zakaria JAABARI, a financial analyst at a leading petroleum company.
+Hi, I'm Zouhir JAABARI, a financial analyst at a leading petroleum company.
 I have a deep passion for finance and technology, especially in areas that intersect with trading and data science.

 🔍 Main Interests: